SamBailey6194/name-that-carol/README.md

   - In the "Branch" section "main" was selected as the branch then "/root" was selected
   - Click "save" and the GitHub Pages was deployed

-The live link can be found here - INSERT LINK
+The live link can be found [here](https://sambailey6194.github.io/name-that-carol/).

 ## Cloning